What Causes Chronic Fatigue?

 Having suffered from CFS/ME for a whole decade, I well understand the completely debilitating effects of living with unrelenting exhaustion and pain, and constantly fearing that I may never recover.
 Thankfully, I made a full recovery in just two weeks by doing a mind-body course in 2008 and I have been healthy and energised ever since.
 My own recovery story can be found on the About Mel Abbott page.
 It is now my passion to help other people to recover.
 CFS is my largest client group, making up over a third of my client base.
 Around 80 – 90% of them get rid of all or most of their symptoms, resume normal exercise, work life and social life.
 They ranged from totally bedbound to mild fatigue, from four months to 40 years of illness and age ranges from 10 to 78 years old. testing

-The medical profession has yet to conclude what causes CFS.
-They have been searching for a virus in an attempt to find a one-size-fits-all answer to this syndrome.
-I don’t think there is one cause of CFS.
+This research is consistent with what I have observed.
+I don’t think there is one microbiology cause of CFS.
 I have observed that people develop CFS from many different causes.
 CFS can develop after glandular fever or a bad case of flu, a physical injury, an emotional trauma such as a divorce, bereavement or abuse experience, burnout from highly successful careers, the Type A personality effect (motivated, ambitious, driven, intelligent, perfectionist) or following other medical treatments such as chemotherapy or surgery.
 With such a wide range of origins, it is very unlikely that one common virus could be found.

 What is common to all these people